TheCSharpAcademy/CodeReviews.Console.CodingTracker/CodingTracker.HopelessCoding/README.md

   various areas of improvement identified in the previous project were now done better.
 - **Code Structure**: The code has a mostly nice well-organized structure, and I'm happy at the results this time (There is probably still room for improvements).
-- **Return to Main Menu**: It would be nice to add clear funtionality which would return user back to main menu when they have already selected a command.
+- **Return to Main Menu**: It would be nice to add clear functionality which would return user back to main menu when they have already selected a command.
   - Now the user is returned back to the main menu by pressing Enter or entering a faulty value